I absolutely despise around 90% of marketing emails that hit my inbox, mainly because businesses are spamming me way too often.

 Once your email list contains more than 1,000 subscribers, I would go as far to say it’s impossible to scale and grow an e-commerce business without relying heavily on email automation.

 Are you sending emails too frequently, or not as many as you should?

 One indicator of how customers feel about your email frequency is by looking at the overall open and click-through rates.

 To get your numbers right, start by figuring out the average purchase frequency and time between purchases to get an idea of how many emails your customers should receive between orders.

 Then you’ll need to choose how many of those emails will be informational and how many will be promotional.
 This will require a little bit of testing, but with SmartrMail’s deeply integrated e-commerce analytics this will be a piece of cake.

-UPDATE: For up to date data on what the best practices, check out our study on email marketing frequency best practices in 2019.
+UPDATE: For up-to-date data on what the best practices are, check out our study on email marketing frequency best practices in 2019.